 Police began watching Weiner.
 On September 11, 1992, they followed a delivery truck from the carpet store to a storage unit.
 When police called to inquire, the manager said the unit was leased by Weiner’s business, Carpet Corner Design.
 Soon after that phone call, the manager telephoned Weiner to fill in missing information on the lease agreement.
 She later told police that Weiner showed up minutes later, appearing “extremely nervous,” though she said she didn’t tell him that police had been asking about the unit.

 Weiner cancelled the lease that day and four days later cleaned out the unit.
-Detectives then searched it and found red stains on the walls and floor.
-Police said DNA tests linked the blood to Evans.
+Detectives then searched it and found four red blood drops on the walls and floor.
+Police submitted three of the blood drops for the then-primitive DNA testing available at the time known as DQ-Alpha and crime analysts said the blood drops were linked to Evans.

 On November 9, 1992, Weiner, who years earlier had been charged with killing his stepfather in New York (the charges were dismissed), was arrested and charged with murdering Evans.